 41 Section 11(3) of the Income Tax Act No. 31 of 1941, the equivalent of section 20(1)(a).
-4.2.1 The argument in favour of the "income from trade" requirement The wording of section 20 Those who argue in favour of the "income from trade" requirement point to the wording of section 20(1) which requires that an assessed loss be "set off against the income so derived".
-They argue that if there is no income then no set-off can be achieved.
-They also argue that section 20(2A) recognises the requirement because it extends the "income from trade" requirement to include non-trade income of persons other than companies.
 Case law supporting the "income from trade" requirement In ITC 66442 a company had traded up to 1929 at which point it had an assessed loss.
 From 1929 to 1945, the company did not trade nor derive any income.
 The Commissioner refused to allow the assessed loss to be carried forward during the years in question.
 On appeal, the Commissioner's decision was upheld.
 Ingram CJ stated the following:43 "The next question to be determined is what will be the position if there is no income in the next succeeding year.
 Here it is important to note that the section operates by way of set-off, i.e., the apposition of one amount against the other.
 It does not envisage the addition of the 'balance of assessed loss' to a loss on the year's trading or its accumulation therewith.
 Section 11(1) provides that there shall be set off against the income the amounts permitted under sub-section (3).
 It follows, therefore, that in any given year there must be some income, i.e., an amount received in terms of section 7, against which the set-off can operate.
 Further, the income must be derived from trade."
 The income from trade requirement was also recognised in ITC 1679.44 In that case the appellant, a close corporation, carried on business as a travel consultancy.
 At the end of the 1994 year of assessment it had an assessed loss.
 In the 1995 year it had interest income of R4 708 but no trade income, and had incurred expenditure of R36 006.
-It was held that a set-off of its balance of assessed loss was not permissible.
+It was held that set-off of its balance of assessed loss was not permissible.
 The court found it unnecessary to decide whether the appellant had traded.
 It held that section 20(1) contains two requirements to accomplish a set-off, namely - - a "trade" requirement; and - an "income" requirement.